ropewe56/SISREMO/README.md

 # SISREMO
 Simple Storage Reqirement Model for a 100% Renewable Energy System

+The model is implemented in [Julia](https://julialang.org/)
 ## Data

+The data used are from the site [Energy-Charts API](https://api.energy-charts.info/)

 1. download power data as json from https://api.energy-charts.info/power using the REST API:
-    * the minimum star_year is 2015
+    * the minimum start_year is 2015
-    * execute: load_ise_energy_chart_data(start_year, end_year)
+    * execute: **load_ise_energy_chart_data(start_year, end_year)**
-        * storage/data_energy_charts.jl
+        in **storage/data_energy_charts.jl**
-2. Parse downloaded json fiels and store date in a hdf5 file
+2. Parse downloaded json files and store date in a **hdf5** file

-Data used in this model are:
+Energy-Chart data used in this model are:

-1. Dates: UNIX timestamps are converted to Date objects
+1. Dates: UNIX timestamps are converted to Julia DateTime objects
 2. Load
 3. Sum of Wind offshore, Wind onshore and Solar

+Load and renewable time series data
 ![RP](figures/RP.png)

+The real data are adapted to mimic a 100% renewable eneryg system by detrending and scaling.

 ## Detrend and Scale Date

-The real data are adapted to mimic a 100% renewable eneryg system by deterending and scaling.
+Detrending is done by fitting teh data to a second order polynomial
 ### Detrend Load

 $k$  - polynomial order